 What does this have to do with strawberry bruschetta?
 Well nothing really, other than the Handsome Husband made it all by himself while he was waiting for his oysters to cook on the grill.
 Alert the media.
 The Handsome Husband made a meal.
 Well, an appetizer really.
 But I am here to tell you, if you get your hands on some local strawberries, you need to make this.
 Trust me.
 You will fall off your chair it is so good.

 1 tablespoon sugar

 t tablespoon balsamic vinegar

 In a small bowl combine the strawberries and sugar.
 Toss.
 Set aside for 30 minutes.

 Toast baguette slices in the oven.
 Cool.
 Drizzle olive oil over toasted bread.
 Spoon strawberries over the top.
 Garnish with basil.
 Sprinkle a little balsamic vinegar over the top and add a little bit of fresh ground pepper.

 Have you ever made your own French bread before?
 I’m thinking about ordering the book Peter Reinhart’s Artisan Breads Every Day to learn how.
-Amazon currently has it on sale for $16.30.

 This post may contain affiliate links.
 These affiliate links help support this site.
 For more information, please see my disclosure policy.
 Thank you for supporting One Hundred Dollars a Month.